This post may contain affiliate links. Please see my disclosure policy for details.

 Are you looking for all the Alnwick Castle Harry Potter filming locations?
 I have the whole list right here!

 This historic castle featured in not one but two of the Harry Potter movies, so you can follow in the footsteps of your favourite witches and wizards.

 Sure, the Harry Potter movies came out over 20 years ago but it still brings in fans ALL the time.

 I have read the Potter series since I was a child and when they made the movies, I was the same age as the actors (now you know how old I am!).
 I grew up with these stories and even now I’m still obsessed.
 Where my fellow Slytherins at?!

-As well as scouting out film locations, there are plenty of experiences to feel the magic.
+As well as scouting out film locations, there are plenty of Harry Potter experiences to feel the magic.
 You can attend a broomstick flying lesson and even purchase your house uniform.

 This a complete guide to all of the spellbinding Alnwick Castle Harry Potter film locations & experiences.